melting-cheese/On-the-Spectrum/question.md

 There is no reason why sex would have to happen in private spaces, isolated from the outside world.
 ## 113
 I often behave in animalistic ways during sex (growling, howling, etc.).
+## 119
+Talking back to one's dominant in a teasingly disobeying way, should be part of the sub's fun.
 ## 120
 I enjoy feeling like a predator hunting its prey.
 ## 126